glossd/yetis/README.md

 	info                    print server status
 Resources Commands:
-	apply -f FILENAME       apply a configuration from yaml file. get [-w] KIND           print a list the managed resources. logs [-f] NAME          print the logs of the deployment with NAME describe KIND NAME      Print a detailed description of the selected resource delete KIND NAME        delete the resource, terminating its process
+	apply -f FILENAME       apply a configuration from yaml file. get [-w] KIND           print a list of the managed resources. logs [-f] NAME          print the logs of the deployment with NAME describe KIND NAME      Print a detailed description of the selected resource delete KIND NAME        delete the resource, terminating its process